Hadith 10 — Purity of Provisions and Acceptance of Deeds

 • Choose jobs that don't directly involve haram

-• Use your earnings for good purposes
+• Use earnings for good purposes

 • Plan for halal employment upon release